 - Soldiers should only risk their lives (or use force against others) to defend their nation’s territory against invasion, or to save lives.
 At the final judgment before God, every soldier must account for what they’ve done.

 Like many combat veterans, I did things that I’m now ashamed of.
 But, full forgiveness is available now through repentance and the blood of Jesus.
-I’m not ‘a shrink,’ but from experience and observation I believe PTSD is caused by a combination of (1) guilt and (2) fear.
+I’m not a psychiatrist. but from experience and observation I believe PTSD is caused by a combination of (1) guilt and (2) fear.

-- There’s no reason to be tormented by guilt.
+- There’s no reason to suffer with guilt tormenting you.
 Repent of your sins and receive forgiveness by the blood of Jesus.

 - After you receive God’s forgiveness, and start walking in His Spirit, there’s nothing to fear.
-If you’re injured or die while walking in God’s will, you’ll be rewarded by God; so there’s nothing left to fear, from God or man.
+If you’re injured or die while walking in God’s will, God will reward you.
+So there’s nothing left to fear, from God or man.

 - Will you give your life as a disciple of the Messiah, Jesus?

-Jesus doesn’t just call us to risk our lives; Christian disciples are called to give themselves as living sacrifices, as the Lord Jesus did for us.
+Jesus doesn’t just call us to risk our lives; He calls Christian disciples to give themselves as living sacrifices, as He did for us.

 - Soldiers, policemen, and firemen risk their lives to help others, but they hope to survive through each dangerous situation.